 - Kilowatt-hour (kWh): The energy consumed, delivered, or accumulated over one hour.
 It indicates the amount of energy.

-When the flow is constant, the rate at which water goes into the tank is the same.
+When the flow is constant, the rate of water going into the tank is the same.
 So, how long it takes to fill the tank depends on how large the tank is.
 After that, how long that full tank lasts depends on your usage — the efficiency.

 The Tesla Model Y 2021’s “tank” has a capacity of 75kWh — more on its efficiency below.

 When plugged into a 110V (15 amps) socket, the Model Y charging rate is about 5 miles per hour.
-But this rate is only true if we can indeed get 324 miles out of a full charge.
-(Hint: No, we can’t count on that!)
+But this rate is only true if we can indeed get 324 miles (521 km) out of a full charge.
+Hint: No, we can’t count on that!

-You can increase this filling rate by using an outlet with higher amps (and voltage).
+You can increase this filling rate by using higher amps (and voltage) outlets.
 So, to charge the car faster at home, you generally need a 240V socket to get the energy draw of higher than 15A.

 Charging a (Tesla) EV